 The information will be shown on the medicine label.
 You may also want to complete the table below for reference (or ask your doctor, nurse or pharmacist to complete it for you).

+Name of medicine

 Number of tablets to dissolve in water

 Amount of water to dissolve the tablet(s) in mL

 Amount to give your child mL